pikulet/lumen/content/posts/wannacry.md

 ## Remarks

 I warmly invite you to dip your hands into taking apart Wannacry, and share anything interesting with me.
-Our full report is found here [report](/wannacry-report.pdf).
+Our full report is found [here](/wannacry-report.pdf).